 If the analyzed domain is redirected to another one, we will label it with a badge with the link to the actual domain (1).
 You can also see the banner offering to analyze the new domain (2).
 This feature allows you to see relevant backlinks for your competitor’s website.

-Please kindly note that there's no option to change categories manually – they're automatically detected.
+Please note that there's no option to change categories manually – they're automatically detected.

 All numbers are clickable and lead to the appropriate report: